taufik-nurrohman/parsedown-extra-plugin/README.md

 > Configurable Markdown to HTML converter with Parsedown Extra.

 **Update 2023/09/03:** I will be retiring this project due to the lack of activity on the Parsedown project to date.
-There is actually a draft for [Parsedown version 2.0](https://github.com/erusev/parsedown/tree/2.0.x), but it seems there has been no progress.
+There is actually a draft for [Parsedown version 2.0](https://github.com/erusev/parsedown/tree/2.0.x), but it seems that there has been no progress.
 I will consider refactoring when Parsedown version 2.0 is released, but I may no longer actively maintain this project as I am now shifting my focus to [my own Markdown Extra parser](https://github.com/taufik-nurrohman/markdown).
 It consists of a single file and uses the